 The real deciding factor is your preference for the sound.
 Over time the string materials wear out.
 The timbre of their sound changes.
 You'll be able to get them to a desired pitch, but the extra qualities that make guzheng music so special will alter.
 If the sound doesn't bother you there is no need to change strings.
 I know guzheng players and teachers who only change strings when they break.

 Let's get a fear out of the way: yes strings can break but they are unlikely to hurt the player or the instrument.
 The metal wire in the center of a string is typically what fails first.
 When it fails all of the string’s tension is passed to the nylon winding which will stretch suddenly.
 It may startle you but it won't hurt you.

 Tension and striking force are what wear strings out.
 Over tightening strings wear them out faster.
-If, when tuning, you change the pitch of the strings drastically without lifting the strings up to equalize their tension, that local tension buildup will weaken the string, leading to it failing sooner.
-Some, especially the treble strings, can break right then.
+If, when tuning, you change the pitch of the strings drastically without lifting the strings up to equalize their tension, that tension buildup at the movable bridges will weaken the string, leading to it failing sooner.
+Some, especially the treble strings, can break during a bad tuning process.

 To avoid these issues, follow the guidelines for tuning and check the charts for bridge placement for each key.
 If your bridges are close to those locations and you are using the correct string for each space on the guzheng, your strings won't be too tight.
-If your bridges are way far to the left, towards the tail, that's a sign your tensions will be too high to compensate.
+If your bridges are way far to the left, towards the tail, that's a sign your tensions are too high.

-Last thing to consider is that every brand and quality level of string is different.
-Each set can have a different timbre, and last a different length of time.
+The last thing to consider is that every brand and quality level of string is different.
+Each set can have a different timbre and last a different length of time.
 The lifespans given above are benchmarks.
 Your mileage may vary.
-If multiple strings break while playing and it's been a few months since you last bought new strings, consider getting some replacements.
-If the strngs are new, it's a sign the instrument is at too high of a tension or is being mishandled in some way.
+If multiple strings break while playing and it's been a while since you last bought new strings, consider getting some replacements.
+If the strings are new, it's a sign the instrument is at too high of a tension or is being mishandled in some way.